How Will New Lease Accounting Standards Impact GAAP Reporting?

 How Can Dacarba Help?

-Dacarba, an Opportune LLP company, can offer technical assistance and lease discovery by leveraging our Topic 842 experience and lessons learned such as the importance of a clearly documented approach to adoption, proving completeness of the lease population and locating unidentified leases.
+Dacarba LLC, an Opportune LLP company, can offer technical assistance and lease discovery by leveraging our Topic 842 experience and lessons learned such as the importance of a clearly documented approach to adoption, proving completeness of the lease population and locating unidentified leases.
 Dacarba also facilitates roundtables with industry peers to discuss common issues and call upon our experience to act as a client-advocate in situations where audit firms are reaching inconsistent answers with industry peers.

-Dacarba's Complex Financial Reporting Practice includes members who have served lead roles on Fortune 250 Topic 842 cross functional teams.
+Dacarba's Complex Financial Reporting practice includes members who have served lead roles on Fortune 250 Topic 842 cross functional teams.
 Dacarba can also implement any of a number of large lease software solutions, including Nakisa, PowerPlan, IBM TRIRIGA and Lease Accelerator to streamline the implementation process.